US Fed likely to keep rates steady as hopes of early cuts fade

 PHOTO

-The US Federal Reserve is expected to hold interest rates steady for a sixth straight meeting Wednesday, with a summer start to cuts looking less likely owing to stubborn inflation.
+The US Federal Reserve opened the second day of a key policy meeting Wednesday, where it is expected to hold interest rates steady for a sixth straight time to curb stubborn inflation.

 For months, the US central bank has maintained its benchmark lending rate at a 23-year high to cool demand and rein in price increases -- with a slowdown in inflation last year fueling optimism that the first cuts were on the horizon.